 - the candidate is subject to an order under s279(5)(b) of the Criminal Code

-- the candidate is, or is taken to be, a mentally impaired accused as defined in the Criminal Law (Mentally Impaired Accused) Act 1996
+- the candidate is, or taken to be, a mentally impaired accused as defined in Criminal Law (Mentally Impaired Accused) Act 1996

-- the candidate is a holder of a senior public office specified in Part 1 of Schedule V of the Constitution Acts Amendment Act 1899
+- the candidate holds a senior public office specified in Part 1 of Schedule V of the Constitution Acts Amendment Act 1899

-- the candidate is a member of the Commonwealth Parliament, a Territory Parliament or another State Parliament
+- the candidate is a member of the Commonwealth, a Territory or another State Parliament

 - the candidate is a member of the other House of Western Australia's Parliament

 - The candidate holds an office or place in service of the Crown of the Commonwealth or another state, or in service of the government, any government department or agency of the Commonwealth or a Territory or another state, and that office or place has not been exempted under section 36 of the Constitution Acts Amendment Act 1899

 - the candidate holds an office as a member of any commission, council, board, committee, authority, trust or other body, appointed as such a member by the Crown in right of the Commonwealth or another State of the Commonwealth, or by the government of, or any department or agency of the government of, the Commonwealth or a Territory or another State of the Commonwealth and that office or place has not been exempted under section 36 of Constitution Acts Amendment Act 1899